golimpio/atm-simulation/README.md

 	curl -X POST -H "Content-Type: application/json" http://localhost:8080/services/init/clear

-The **response** will be a HTTP status OK if it successed or other status if it failed.
+The **response** will be a HTTP status OK if it succeed or other status if it failed.

 #### Add money to the ATM (3)